marekdano/vanilla-js-app/PRESENTATION.md

 * Pure JavaScript/HTML5 application
 * Doing something useful
 * No frameworks, build processes, transpiling etc.
+* All of the goodies presented during `Did You Know` session put here into productive use
-* Using modern language features for clean, well structure and future-proof code, which easily renders itself for introduction of frameworks if it becomes necessary
+* Clean, well structure and future-proof code, which easily renders itself for introduction of frameworks, should it become necessary

 # Conclusion
 Simplicity, structure and elegance of code pays off in the short run and in the long run.

 Frameworks die off much quicker than programming languages, paradigms and patterns.
 Therefore it's a much better investment to learn the language, study and learn to apply various programming concepts and design patterns, rather than chasing frameworks.
-With this skillset, you'll learn the framework in no time, when it's needed.
+With this skillset, you'll learn any framework in no time, whenever it's needed.

 It's a skillset that never expires, regardless of the language or framework you currently use.
-I wish that recruiters were asking me about this, and not whether I know `React v.0.1472` and it must be this very version otherwise no job!
+I wish that they asked me this during job interviews, and not whether I know `React v.0.1472` and it must be this very version otherwise no job!